jonasgwt/ChargeEV/README.md

 #### Telegram Bot
 To provide a more interactive support experience.
 The telegram bot is created to help users troubleshoot issues they face.
 Video aids are used in the bot to help users have a visual experience.
+It is supported by Heroku backend to ensure that we do not need to keep our own server running.

 TelegramBot
 <p float="left">